This post may contain affiliate links. Please see our disclosure policy.

 How to Make Turkey Pot Pie with Biscuits

-Next up, we’ll gather up our vegetables.
-I used celery, leeks, diced butternut squash, and green beans.
-These can be swapped out to include some of your favorites.
+Next, gather your vegetables.
+I used celery, leeks, diced butternut squash, and green beans but feel free to mix it up with your favorites.

 Turkey Pot Pie with Biscuits